 It’s never too early to start preparing for your training career.
 While in middle and high school, you can gain valuable knowledge and experiences in the field of biology.
 You will need lots of math and science classes to gain a strong background for college.
 Many trainers pursue degrees in Biology, Marine Biology, Psychology, or Animal Behavior in college.

-In 2012, Dolphin Research Center established the Dolphin Research Training Institute (DRCTI) to prepare individuals for a career in marine mammal behavior care and training.
-We offer an intensive program that includes classroom and intensive hands-on experience.
-Graduates are awarded an Occupational Associate's degree in Marine Mammal Behavior, Care and Training.
-The Institute is licensed by the Florida Commission for Independent Education, License No. 4766.
+In 2012, Dolphin Research Center established the Dolphin Research Training Institute (DRCTI).
+For those looking to pursue a career in animal training, we off a hybrid program (online & onsite) called Dolphin Academy.
 Find out more about our program.
 Moorpark College in California focuses on exotic animal training in a two-year program.
 The school is extremely hands-on, and graduates have a great success rate of employment.
 Please bear in mind, however, that some marine mammal facilities require a four-year degree for employment.